 Uber and Lyft have dominated the headlines in defense of their independent contractor relationships with drivers and efforts to settle a bevy of class action lawsuits brought against them.
 Both companies had hoped to win their California class actions by making motions for summary judgment.
 But both were dealt setbacks two years ago when two separate federal judges denied their motions and set down those cases for trial.
 No trials have been held in either of those cases, both of which have now been the subjects of proposed settlements.

-As we noted in our September 18, 2014 blog post entitled “Silicon Valley Misclassification,” we observed that tech companies that use the 1099 “on demand” business model were at risk if they “do not take care to structure, document, and implement their independent contractor relationships in a manner consistent with federal and state IC laws.”
+As I noted in my September 18, 2014 blog post entitled “Silicon Valley Misclassification,” I observed that tech companies that use the 1099 “on demand” business model were at risk if they “do not take care to structure, document, and implement their independent contractor relationships in a manner consistent with federal and state IC laws.”

 That does not mean, however, that on-demand and other companies using independent contractors cannot prevail on IC misclassification claims.
 To the contrary, the court’s decision in the Uber summary judgment opinion pointed to two recent cases where courts in California found workers to be independent contractors as a matter of law.
 As Judge Chen noted, even though some factors may have “cut in favor of employee status,” courts will still find IC status when “all of the factors weighed and considered as a whole establish that [an individual] was an independent contractor and not an employee.”